🩺 Affordable Private Healthcare

 REASON FOR SKIPPING A SMEAR: Lack of understanding about what a smear test is, and why it’s important

 • A cervical screen checks for the presence of abnormal cells in the cervix.
-Through smear testing, it is possible to grade these cell changes, to see how much at risk they are of becoming cancerous.
-If these cells are caught early on, they can be treated before the cells become cancerous.
+Through smear testing, it is possible to grade these cell changes and determine how much at risk they are of becoming cancerous.
+If these cells are detected early, they can be treated before they develop into cancer.

 • In other words, a smear test can prevent a case of cancer!
 So if you are due for a screening, please don’t put it off.
 It can save your life.